 pggem to your gemfile and putting the correct fields into your

 $ heroku create.
 This will also add a new remote to your Git setup so that Git knows where to push your app (so you don’t need to worry about that).

 $ heroku run rails db:migrate.
 If you’ve set up seeds, you can also run them now.

 There’s no magic here… When you created the new Heroku app, you also automatically set up the “heroku” remote to point to your application on Heroku.
 When you execute

-$ git push heroku master, Git will just ship your code up to Heroku.
+$ git push heroku main, Git will just ship your code up to Heroku.